RhysWheater/wargame/Rules.md

 1. On each player's turn, they may activate each of their units once, in any order.
 1. When a unit is activated, it may perform one of the following actions:
     1. **Move**: Move up to its movement distance.
-    1. **Attack**: Engage in combat if in front-edge contact with an enemy unit.
+    1. **Attack**: Resolve combat if in front-edge contact with an enemy unit.
     1. **Rally**: Attempt to recover cohesion state (see 9; if Shaken or Disrupted, and not engaged).

 ---

 ## MOVEMENT
-1. Units may move freely any distance up to a maximum of their move stat x base width.
+1. Units may move freely any distance up to a maximum of their **movement** x **base width**.
 1. Units may pivot freely before or after movement.
 1. Units may not move through or end movement inside enemy units.
 1. Units may not end movement inside friendly units.
 1. Units may not move through friendly units unless they have the **Skirmisher** trait.
+1. A unit in base to base contact with an enemy unit may only move straight back, pivoting only at the end of the move.

 ---